Hammocks

 Distance: 0.25 mile

-Cost: $3.50 for adults, $2.50 for children
+Cost: $10 for adults, $5 for children 6-12, 5 and under free

 Natural Bridge is a beautiful large natural bridge located in Natural Bridge, AL. It is a short easy hike and despite not being located in Bankhead National Forest, it will give you a taste of the forest.